 Applying to enroll in the accreditation process is voluntary, but participating in the accreditation process, once enrolled, is mandatory.
 Every program that is enrolled in the accreditation process (pre-accredited and accredited) is expected to be actively engaged in the process.

 Licensed day care centres, licensed out-of-school care programs and contracted family day home agencies in Alberta can enroll in the accreditation process and receive access to the Accreditation Guide and other materials by submitting an application form, along with their operating license, or approved contract to the accreditation agency.

 The most effective way for a program to build commitment to the accreditation process is to form an accreditation team.
 This team may consist of three to six people representing one or more of the different stakeholders involved in the program: Owner/board member, director/administrator, staff/providers/home visitor/consultants, families, and community members.

-Once a program is satisfied that it has met all the standards, gathered the supporting evidence and is ready for the formal evaluation, they will request a site visit.
+Once a program is satisfied that it has met all the standards, gathered the supporting evidence, and is ready for a formal evaluation, they will request an on-site evaluation (site visit).
 A validation team from the accreditation agency will then visit the program to evaluate the program's achievement in meeting the accreditation standards.

-Following the site visit, evidence gathered by the validation team during the site visit is submitted to Accreditation of Early Learning and Care Services' office, and then forwarded to a Moderator for review.
+Following the on-site evaluation, evidence gathered by the validation team during the site visit is submitted to the Accreditation of Early Learning and Care Services' office, and then forwarded to a Moderator for review.
 The Moderator's review is forwarded to the accreditation agency for a decision on whether or not to grant accreditation status.
 This process may take 4-8 weeks.